Best Kubernetes Management Platforms 2025

 • Multi-cloud spot orchestration: Intelligent spot instance management

-• Quick ROI: Cost savings often exceed licensing costs significantly
+• Quick ROI: Cost savings often exceed licensing costs

 • Easy integration: Non-invasive, works with existing clusters